Entanglement corner dependence in two-dimensional systems: A tensor network perspective: Entanglement in iPEPS and iMPS

 where $\{\k{i}_A\}_{i=1}^N, \{\k{i}_B\}_{i=1}^N, $ are orthonormal states of subsystems $A, B$, respectively, not necessarily spanning fully the Hilbert spaces $\mathcal{H}_A,\mathcal{H}_B$. $N$ is referred to as \textit{the Schmidt rank}, and $\psi_i\ne 0$ are referred to as the \textit{Schmidt values} of $\psi$.
 In the basis above, the RDM of $A$ is obtained by

 and it is apparent that the Schmidt values squared are the RDM eigenvalues.
 Therefore, the number of nonzero Schmidt values $N$ is the number of nonzero RDM eigenvalues, bounding the entanglement.

 This formalism decomposes the state into the local Hilbert spaces of $A$ and $B$, similarly to the local decomposition of a PEPS state.
 In a PEPS, number of virtual legs connecting the tensors corresponding to subsystems $A,B$ equals the boundary (area) between the systems, as illustrated in Fig. \ref{fig:tn_intro}b.
 Contracting the virtual legs correlating sites inside the same subsystem, and merging all of the connecting virtual legs, as depicted in Fig. \ref{fig:tn_intro}c, results in a representation of the state in the decomposed Hilbert space.
 This demonstrates the relation of the virtual bond dimension and the entanglement between $A,B$: The Schmidt rank $N$, and in turn, the entanglement, are bounded by the bond dimension of the merged virtual leg.
 In iPEPS- and iMPS-represented states this results in an area-law scaling of the entanglement, $N\le\chi^{|\partial A|}$ (which is constant in the one-dimensional case).
 Note that $N$ is only bounded by the total bond dimension $\chi^{|\partial A|}$ and is not equal to it, since the iPEPS representation does not necessarily correspond to the Schmidt form (the respective states of each subsystem are not orthonormal in general).
+This property holds also in the case where the nodes break spatial symmetries.
+In our analysis below, we show that in extracting the corner-dependent term, averaging over the directionality of the lattice is necessary.